orcaomar/processing-opendmx/README.md

 This library only works on Windows.
 In particular, this program assumes you've installed the appropriate drivers for your OpenDMX device and you have the FTD2XX.DLL.
 You can find these drivers at:

 http://www.enttec.com/support-center/kb/article/44-Support_Questions_(OPEN_DMX_USB)

+INSTALLATION

+To install, click the "Download ZIP" button on this page and place the "opendmx" folder in your Processing libraries folder.